resurfaceio/trino-connector/README.md

 ## Usage

-This connector is included with the Resurface database, but can be installed into any Trino 407+ distribution.
+This connector is included with the Resurface database, but can be installed into any Trino distribution.

 ## Dependencies

 * Java 22
-* Trino SPI
+* Trino 452
 * [resurfaceio/binfiles](https://github.com/resurfaceio/binfiles)

 ## Configuring Local Environment